cwwang1979/MICCAI_ATEC23challenge/README.md

 - 22nd place, 260 CHF (Swiss Francs) Voucher and invited for publication in the special issue of Diagnostics (JCR2021 IF= 3.992)
 - 23rd place, 260 CHF (Swiss Francs) Voucher and invited for publication in the special issue of Diagnostics (JCR2021 IF= 3.992)

-The participating teams may publish their own results separately after the challenge paper is published, but they should cite the assigned papers listed bellows
+The participating teams may publish their own results separately after the challenge paper is published, but they should cite the assigned papers listed bellows.

 ## Assigned papers
 - Wang et al. (2022) Histopathological whole slide image dataset for classification of treatment effectiveness to ovarian cancer, Scientific Data, 9(25), 1-5